Entanglement catalysis for quantum states and noisy channels: Catalytic transformations of entangled states

 Alternatively, we can say that there is an approximate catalytic transformation from $\ket{\psi}^{AB}$ to $\ket{\phi}^{AB}$ if there exists a sequence of catalyst states $\{\tau_n^{A'B'}\}$ and a sequence of LOCC protocols $\{\Lambda_n\}$ such that~\cite{Kondra2102.11136}

 It is immediately clear that these conditions are equivalent to Eqs.~(\ref{eq:CatalyticLOCC2}) and (\ref{eq:CatalyticLOCC1}).
-In the rest of this article, whenever we refer to ``catalytic transformations'' we mean approximate catalytic transformations as defined in Eqs.~(\ref{eq:CatalyticLOCC2}) and (\ref{eq:CatalyticLOCC1}).
+As has been shown very recently in~\cite{Kondra2102.11136}, an approximate catalytic transformation from $\ket{\psi}^{AB}$ into $\ket{\phi}^{AB}$ is possible if and only if Eq.~(\ref{eq:CatalysisPure}) is fulfilled.
+In the rest of this article, whenever we refer to ``catalytic transformations'' we mean approximate weakly correlated catalytic transformations as defined in Eqs.~(\ref{eq:CatalyticLOCC2}) and (\ref{eq:CatalyticLOCC1}).